mikemol/systempi/README.md

   * **Semantic Filesystem Navigation:** Commands like mountsemfs, cdsemfs, and lssemfs enable you to traverse and inspect my formal structures.
   * **Core Utilities:** I provide familiar utilities such as cat, ls, echo, find, xargs, mv, cp, and ln (symbolic links).
   * **Undo Command:** My undo command leverages my inherent global reversibility to roll back the last operation I executed.
 * **Enhanced Auditability:** I maintain a GlobalTransactionLogDef that formally records every SystemStateDef.Change I undergo as a TransactionLogEntryDef.
-This provides a complete and verifiable history of all my modifications.
+This provides a complete and verifiable history of my modifications.
 * **Semantic Filesystem:** Beyond traditional file structures, I feature a SemanticFilesystem that enables NavigationRule through SemanticNodeDef hierarchies.
 This exposes the FormalStructureRepresentation of my internal entities, with rich default contextual mounts under /sys.
 * **On-Demand Documentation Synthesis:** My DocSynthesisOp operation can synthesize human-readable documentation for any formal entity within my system, making my complex internal workings accessible to you.
 * **Semantic Search Capability:** I possess a SemanticSearchCapability with Predicate(FindPredicateParser) that supports advanced queries like \-doc-contains and \-content-contains for intelligent content retrieval within my knowledge base.